 The Monticello Railway Museum – You probably know all about the Polar Express, but there’s a lot more to the MRM than that.
 Ride the train from the museum at the north end of town into the downtown depot; walk uptown to get some lunch (Brown Bag, anyone?) or dessert, a coffee, tea, Homer Soda or chocolates at Steeple Coffee House; and stop in a shop or two.
-Take the kids to burn off a little more energy at Nick’s Park, which is currently undergoing an awesome upgrade.
+Take the kids to burn off a little more energy at Nick’s Park, which recently had an awesome upgrade.
 Steam engines, diesels, open railcars… Rain or shine, there’s no way you’re walking away disappointed.

 The Trailblazers Rodeo – With open barrel shows, high school and junior high state championships and their signature annual rodeo event, this organization of rodeo enthusiasts reigns in about 12,000 attendees annually, proving rodeos aren’t just for horse-riders.
 Our little buckaroos were so inspired by the annual rodeo last year, my 5-year-old son is insistent upon competing in the mutton bustin’ competition in this year’s rodeo.
 (Mamma is not so sure!)

 Eli Field – Yes, Monticello has a model air park!
 And this isn’t just any model airpark.
 This site, which doubles as a test center for Horizon Hobby, has national (and international) events with high-speed flying action.
 You can watch model jets fly upwards of 200mph as they do choreographed shows, all controlled from a remote controller.
 It’s just plain cool.